GINA 2025. Summary of the 2025 GINA Stratetegy Report

 GINA 2025: Key Updates for the Diagnosis and Management of Asthma

 At SCHILLER, we understand that your time is valuable and that keeping up with clinical guidelines can be a challenging task.
-That’s why we’ve prepared this summary of the most important updates in the 2025 edition of the GINA (Global Strategy for Asthma Management and Prevention) Strategy Report—so you can quickly identify the new recommendations and, most importantly, what is no longer advised in asthma management.
+That’s why we prepared this summary highlighting the most important updates in the 2025 edition of the GINA (Global Strategy for Asthma Management and Prevention) Strategy Report.
+We want to help you quickly identify the new recommendations and, most importantly, what is no longer advised in asthma management.

-Our commitment is to support you in your daily work by providing access to up-to-date, practical information for your clinical practice.
-We invite you to read and share this summary with your team and colleagues.
+We’re committed to supporting your daily practice with up-to-date, practical information.
+Read and share this summary with your team and colleagues.

 By América Torres